makerdao/auction-keeper/README.md

 `--settle-for` argument allows you to specify a space-delimited list of accounts for which you'll settle auctions.
 You may disable settling auctions by specifying `--settle-for NONE` in each of your shards.
 If you'd like to donate your gas to settle auctions for all participants, `--settle-for ALL` is also supported.
-Unlike auction starts, **settlements are sharded**, so remove sharding configuration if running a dedicated deal keeper.
+Unlike auction starts, **settlements are sharded**, so remove sharding configuration if running a dedicated settlement keeper.

 Too many pending transactions can fill up the transaction queue, causing a subsequent transaction to be dropped.
 By waiting a small `--bid-delay` after each bid, multiple transactions can be submitted asynchronously while still